-Work on SSCM has continued, leading to the release of new versions in 2000, 2002, 2005, 2007, 2010, and 2014.
-SSCM02 included a number of changes, including a more powerful and flexible graphical user interface (including the first deployment of the funding profile feature) and new approach to cost risk that was user driven as opposed to being based on TRLs.
+Work on SSCM has continued, leading to the release of new versions in 2000, 2002, 2005, 2007, 2010, 2014, and 2019.
+SSCM02 included several changes, including a more powerful and flexible graphical user interface (including the first deployment of the funding profile feature), and a new approach to cost risk that was user driven as opposed to being based on TRLs.
 The change to the cost risk methodology was made as further review of the TRL-based approach highlighted that the inputs to the algorithm were too subjective for the exactness of the result that was provided.
-SSCM05 saw the introduction of two sets of CERs that sub-divided the available data into two classes: micro ( $\leq 100$ kg mass) and small (>100 to $\leq 1000$ kg mass).
-The micro CERs had been looked at for previous versions, as it had been noticed that micro satellite missions trended differently than satellites with masses greater than 100 kg. but due to limited data, had not been deemed usable.
+SSCM05 saw the introduction of two sets of CERs that subdivided the available data into two classes: micro (≤100 kg mass) and small (>100 to ≤1000 kg mass).
+The micro CERs had been looked at for previous versions, as it had been noticed that micro satellite missions trended differently than satellites with masses greater than 100 kg, but due to limited data, had not been deemed usable.
 The addition of new data provided a large enough data set from which to generate micro CERs.
 Since then SSCM has not gone under any radical changes; the subsequent versions have been released to account for new data and new cost drivers.

 The general cadence for updating SSCM is every two to three years.
-Typically an update does not occur sooner than two years, but can be more than three years as can be seen in the time between SSCM10 and SSCM14.
+Typically, an update does not occur sooner than two years, but can be more than three years, such as between SSCM14 and SSCM19.
 The timing is a function of many factors: new/updated data, available funding, perceived model staleness, etc.